 At home it was a different story with him losing his temper with his brother and sisters regularly.
 I tried talking to him to see if I could help as I do appreciate that our house is chaos and having three little siblings must be a lot to deal with, but he just kept saying no he was fine and then the next minute he would be so we carried on.
 He and I spent a good bit of time talking together about feelings and looking at books about stress etc… to help him explore what was making him be so very emotional, but he just kept saying he didn’t know why he was getting cross or upset.

-Then one day he told me he hated me and that I was the worst mummy in the world.
+One day he told me he hated me and that I was the worst mummy in the world.
 I think I asked him to come to the table for dinner….
-I was upset and so was he.
+I was desperately upset and so was he.
 He looked horrified as he said it and then cried and cried saying that he didn’t mean it.
-I also noticed that he was waking in the night and coming to my bed.
-He said he needed to have more cuddles and just seemed to want to be with me.
+He also started waking in the night and coming to my bed.
+The reason?
+Well he said he needed to have more cuddles and just seemed to want to be with me.
 It was very sweet, but just a bit odd so I was getting concerned again that something was wrong.

-It seems that I am not going crazy and fortunately my little boy probably isn’t just turning into a nightmare it probably genuinely is his hormones and changes starting to happen.
-Scientists have discovered an earlier hormone surge that happens prior to puberty around 8 years old.
+It seems that I am not going crazy and fortunately my little boy probably isn’t just turning into a nightmare.
+He is probably just a very hormonal 8 year old.
+Changes are starting to happen.
+Scientists have discovered an 8 year old hormone surge that happens prior to puberty.
 It is called Adrenarche or Adrenal Puberty and doesn’t encompass any physical change, but does impact their emotions and relationships.

 Back in 2005 Australian scientists were looking into this adrenal hormone change in a join project between the Murdoch Children’s Research Institute and the Royal Children’s Hospital which studied the development of children from year 3 onward.
 The study has found evidence to suggest that those who enter adrenarche early have significantly different brain patterns from those who don’t.
 I am no expert, but I can certainly see how this could put pressure on those playground relationships.
 According to the study boys are more likely to have behavioural issues as a result of this phase.
 You can read a great article about it in the Sydney Morning Herald Puberty Hormones in Primary School Boys